 New Report Shows Shrinking Budgets Impacting Completion Rates

-Last year, President Obama announced his ambitious plan to graduate five million more students from community colleges by the year 2020.
-The President believes this goal is necessary to ensure the United States can continue to be leaders in a global economy, according to a report at WhiteHouse.gov.
+Last year, President Obama announced his ambitious plan to graduate five million more students from community colleges by 2020.
+According to a report at WhiteHouse.gov, the President believes this goal is necessary to ensure the United States can continue to be leaders in a global economy.
 However, boosting graduation rates at community colleges across the country may be easier said than done.
-To facilitate the process, California has developed a list of recommendations to increase graduation rates in that state, which could serve as a model for other states as well.
+To facilitate the process, California has developed a list of recommendations to increase graduation rates in that state, which could serve as a model for other states.

 Room for Improvement